 Everyone gets angry sometimes—and some have an anger problem.
 Anger is often considered a “negative” or “bad” emotion, which we have been taught to suppress and push aside.
 After all, if we let anger get the best of us, our reactions can lead to negative consequences or hurt ourselves or others.
-However, to control anger, one must understand it and learn not just to control angry outbursts but to emotionally regulate emotions so that you can restrain yourself and express it in healthy ways.
+However, to control anger, you must understand it and learn not just to control angry outbursts but to emotionally regulate emotions so you can restrain yourself and express them in healthy ways.

 Lashing Out in Anger—Why the Reaction?

 For example, you’re sitting in a meeting at work and your co-worker just “threw you under the bus” again, even though the reason they didn’t get their work done was not your fault.
 You are fed up, and your anger boils over.

 Before you can stop yourself, you call them out in front of everyone and let them know exactly what you think of them, their work ethic, and even include some rather colorful language in your response.
 After dumping the anger you feel better, but the slack jaws and wide eyes plastered on everyone else’s faces let you know right away that this wasn’t the best way to address your anger.

 Usually, the cause of our anger is the result of other underlying issues.
 Going back to our previous example, looking deeper into the anger, we might discover that we're no longer willing to tolerate the continual blame by the co-worker whenever they procrastinate and don’t get their work completed on time.
 It's justified to be upset, yet we need to learn how to express our emotions in productive ways.
 Being emotionally intelligent means understanding and regulating our emotions so our responses are appropriate and effective for different situations.

 Related reading: "How to Deal with Anger Effectively."

 Effective Ways to Manage Anger